Advanced Research and Invention Agency: Formation

 On 20 July 2022, the Department for Business, Energy and Industrial Strategy announced that ARIA's first CEO would be Ilan Gur and its first Chair would be Matt Clifford.
-In early 2023, it was announced that Nobel prize-winning organic chemist Chemistry Sir David MacMillan and Dame Kate Bingham entrepreneur who headed the successful Vaccine Taskforce, would join the board, advancing the high-risk/high-reward research agenda.
+In early 2023, it was announced that Nobel prize-winning organic chemist Sir David MacMillan and Dame Kate Bingham, the entrepreneur who headed the Vaccine Taskforce, would join the board.